-CSi's auditor is PricewaterhouseCoopers LLP, 1 Embankment Place, London, WC2N 6RH.
+The Issuer's auditor is PricewaterhouseCoopers LLP, 1 Embankment Place, London, WC2N 6RH.
 PricewaterhouseCoopers LLP is registered to carry out audit work by the Institute of Chartered Accountants in England and Wales.

-At the Annual General Meeting of the Group on 30 April 2020, shareholders voted to accept the Board's proposal to have the independent registered public accounting firm PricewaterhouseCoopers AG ("PwC") Birchstrasse 160, CH-8050 Zurich, Switzerland to succeed KPMG AG as the Group's new external auditor.

-The Board and shareholders of CSi have appointed PwC as the new statutory auditor for CSi, effective for the fiscal year ending 31 December 2020.
+At the Annual General Meeting of the Group on 30 April 2020, shareholders voted to accept the Board's proposal to have the independent registered public accounting firm PricewaterhouseCoopers AG ("PWC") Birchstrasse 160, CH-8050 Zurich, Switzerland to succeed KPMG AG ("KPMG"), Räffelstrasse 28, CH-8045 Zurich, Switzerland, as the Group's new external auditor.
+KPMG is registered with the Swiss Expert Association for Audit, Tax and Fiduciary.
+The shareholders of CSG and CS re-elected PwC AG as CSG's and CS's statutory auditor for the fiscal year ending 31 December 2021 at their annual general meetings on 30 April 2021.
+The Board and shareholders of the Issuer have appointed PwC as the new statutory auditor for the Issuer, effective for the fiscal years ending 31 December 2020 and 31 December 2021.